Clacton-on-Sea railway station: History

-On 1 January 1923 the station passed to the London and North Eastern Railway following the 1921 Railways Act.
+On 1 January 1923, the station passed to the London and North Eastern Railway following the Railways Act 1921.
 After World War II and following nationalisation, it fell under the auspices of British Railways (Eastern Region).

 Services were steam-operated until the line was electrified, with Clacton first seeing electric trains on 16 March 1959.
 Initially, the line was only electrified as far as Colchester, as part of British Railways' experiments with 25 kV AC electrification, rather than the previously preferred 1500 V DC system.
 Through electrified services to Liverpool Street were introduced on 7 January 1963.

 Clacton station has a sizeable concourse sheltered by a glazed roof.
-Platforms 1 and 3 have an operational length for ten-coach trains and platforms 2 and 4 have an operational length for twelve-coach trains.
-There is a traction depot just outside the station, with some stabling sidings alongside the station itself.
+Platforms 1 and 3 have an operational length for ten-coach trains, platforms 2 and 4 have an operational length for twelve-coach trains.
+Clacton Servicing Depot lies just beyond the platform ends, with some stabling sidings alongside the station itself.

 Its name was changed to Clacton-on-Sea in May 2007.